Construction Management (BS)

 What is Construction Management?

 A professional construction manager is someone who coordinates all that goes into a construction project.
 The overall goal of a construction manager is to meet the needs of their clients, by producing a financially sound project that is completed on time.
-This product must meet the specific needs of the client as well as the codes put forth by government.
+This product must meet the specific needs of the client as well as the codes put forth by the government.

 What can I do with a Construction Management Degree?